An Audio-Visual Speech Separation Model Inspired by Cortico-Thalamo-Cortical Circuits: Experiments

 \subsection{Datasets}

 Following previous studies, we constructed speech separation datasets by mixing single speech from three commonly used AV datasets, LRS2 \cite{RN47}, LRS3 \cite{RN48}, and VoxCeleb2 \cite{RN49}.
 The speakers in the test set of these datasets did not overlap with those in the training and validation sets.
 Speeches and image frames were obtained from the videos using the FFmpeg\footnote{https://ffmpeg.org} tool.
 The length of each speech was 2 seconds, and the sampling rate was 16 kHz.
 The videos were synchronized with speech and sampled at 25 FPS.
+To be easier for training and testing, we used a common construction of datasets in the speech separation domain, setting the number of two speakers.

 The LRS2 dataset contains thousands of BBC video clips.
 It has three folders: \texttt{Train}, \texttt{Validation} and \texttt{Test}.
 We constructed the LRS2-2Mix dataset from it, which contains two-speaker speech mixtures.
 The training and validation sets were constructed by randomly selecting different speakers from the \texttt{Train} and \texttt{Validation} folders, followed by mixing speeches with signal-to-noise ratios between -5 dB and 5 dB.
-This resulted in a 11-hour training set and a 3-hour validation set.
+This resulted in an 11-hour training set and a 3-hour validation set.
 We used the same test set\footnote{https://github.com/afourast/avobjects} as in previous works \cite{RN54,RN26,RN9,RN63}.

 The LRS3 dataset includes thousands of spoken sentences in TED and TEDx videos.
 It has two folders: \texttt{Trainval} and \texttt{Test}.
 We constructed the LRS3-2Mix dataset from the LRS3 dataset.
 The training and validation sets were constructed by randomly mixing different speakers' audios from the \texttt{Trainval} folder, subject to the constraint that the speakers in the training set and validation set did not overlap.
-The mixing settings were same as LRS2-2Mix.
+The mixing settings were the same as LRS2-2Mix.
 This resulted in a 28-hour training set and a 3-hour validation set.
 We used the same test set\footnote{https://github.com/caffnet} as in previous works \cite{RN9,RN26,RN54}.